Obsessive-Compulsive Disorder (OCD)

 The SRI medications are fluoxetine (Prozac), sertraline (Zoloft), escitalopram (Lexapro), paroxetine (Paxil), fluvoxamine (Luvox), clomipramine (Anafranil), and citalopram (Celexa).
 These medications' brand names, which are in parentheses, may differ in different countries.

 2. Cognitive-behavioral therapy (CBT): CBT is a "here-and-now" practical treatment that helps change problematic OCD thoughts and behaviors.
-Exposure and response prevention (ERP) is a form of cognitive-behavioral therapy that focuses on OCD compulsions and avoidance behaviors.
-It helps people gain better control over their repetitive behaviors (compulsions) and feel more comfortable when in a situation that usually triggers their obsessions (for example, dirt for someone with contamination obsessions).
+Exposure and response (ritual) prevention (ERP) is a key component of cognitive-behavioral therapy that focuses on OCD compulsions and avoidance behaviors.
+It helps people gain better control over their repetitive behaviors (compulsions) and reduce avoidance behaviors.
+ERP also helps people feel more comfortable when they’re in a situation that usually triggers their obsessions (for example, dirt for someone with contamination obsessions).

 Medications and CBT are effective for a majority of people with OCD.
 These treatments usually improve OCD obsessions and compulsive behaviors, and they also often help people feel less depressed and anxious.
 Some people improve when they're treated with an SRI alone or with CBT alone, whereas others benefit from receiving both treatments at the same time.
 For more severe symptoms, treatment with both medication and CBT is usually recommended.